Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Preliminaries and basic properties

+A snake $S$ on $k+1$ points in $(N,T)$ with large enough elongation maps to a snake $\alpha(S)$ on $k+1$ points in $(M, T_M)$, and in particular these points are distinct.
+The argument is the same as in the beginning of the proof of Lemma \ref{lem:uniform} mutatis mutandis.

+Since $\alpha$ is a quasi-isometry, the length of $\alpha(S)$ is bounded from below by some affine function of the length of $S$, and the width of $\alpha(S)$ is bounded from above by some affine function of the width of $S$.

-Since $\OR_{N,T}(k)=k$, we know that $(N,T)$ admits a sequence of snakes on $k+1$ points with elongations that tend to infinity.
-Because of the uniformly discreteness, the widths of snakes are uniformly separated from zero, so their diameters tend to infinity.
-Observe that then the diameter of the image of these snakes tends to infinity.
-This implies that the elongation of the image of the snakes in $(M,T_M)$ tends to infinity, and this is in contradiction with the fact that $\OR_{M,T_M}(k) < k$.
+Because of the uniform discreteness, the widths of these snakes in $(N,T)$ are uniformly separated from zero, so their diameters tend to infinity.
+The diameter of $\alpha(S)$ is bounded below by some affine function of the diameter of $S$, and the width of $\alpha(S)$ is bounded above by some affine function of the width of $S$.
+As $N$ is uniformly discrete, and by restricting to snakes $S$ of large diameter, we can choose these affine functions to have ho additive constants.
+Since the elongations of the snakes $S$ tend to infinity, it follows that the elongations of the snakes $\alpha(S)$ tend to infinity, and this is in contradiction with the fact that $\OR_{M,T_M}(k) < k$.